-This is your introduction.
-Clients will read this.
-We have made some templates that cover different types of freelancers but we recommend you cover the following areas:
+This is your introduction, so clients will read this.
+We have made some templates that cover different types of freelancers, but we recommend you cover the following areas:

 - A “cover letter” style introduction.
 This should be between 50 to 200 words.
 Who are you, what do you do, what’s your experience level and who have you worked with in the past?

-- Your previous employment and projects in cronological order, with the most recent at the top.
+- Your previous employment and projects in chronological order, with the most recent at the top.

 - If you have any qualifications and your key education, you should be entered here.
 The most relevant should be listed first.

 You can style your bio using markdown.
-The key things you should know are are:
+The key things you should know are: